auth0-sandbox/auth0-application-development/module02-instructions.md

 ## Dependencies

-* The Auth0 ACME Financial Management application configuration from Module 01
+* The Auth0 ACME Financial Management client configuration from Module 01
 * If you relaunch this lab in a new GitHub Codespace update the callback URLs in the Auth0 application configuration

 ## Synopsis